traefik/traefik/docs/content/providers/kubernetes-ingress.md

 --providers.kubernetesingress.certauthfilepath=/my/ca.crt
 ```

-Path to the certificate authority file.
-Used for the Kubernetes client configuration.

 ### `namespaces`

-_Optional, Default: all namespaces (empty array)_
+_Optional, Default: []_

+Array of namespaces to watch.
+If left empty, watches all namespaces if the value of `namespaces`.

 ```toml tab="File (TOML)"
 [providers.kubernetesIngress]